-The HIPO hereby informs its clients and the visitors of its website on the personal data it processes in connection with the website, on its practice in the processing of personal data, as well as on the organizational and technical measures taken in order to ensure the protection of personal data, and the procedural rules and the possibilities of the data subjects to enforce their rights.
+HIPO hereby informs its clients and the visitors of its website on the personal data it processes in connection with the website, on its practice in the processing of personal data, as well as on the organizational and technical measures taken in order to ensure the protection of personal data, and on the procedural rules and the possibilities for data subjects to enforce their rights.

-During visits to the website of the HIPO, it processes, with regard to access and maintenance of the internet connection, the technical data, considered as personal data, automatically generated (log data) concerning the type of the browser used, the IP-address, the URL, the date of access and the pages visited.
+During visits to its website, HIPO processes, with regard to the establishment and maintenance of the internet connection, the technical data, considered as personal data, which are automatically generated (log data) concerning the type of the browser used, the IP-address, the URL, the date of access and the pages visited.

-The purpose of data processing is the collection of statistical information necessary for the development of the website, for the preparation of analyses concerning the attendance and use thereof (statistical purpose), as well as the prevention of potential abuses and the practicability of their detection (information security purpose).
+The purpose of data processing is the collection of statistical information necessary for developing the website, for preparing analyses concerning the attendance and use thereof (statistical purpose), as well as for the preventing of potential abuses and enabling their detection (information security purpose).

-The HIPO will process the log data for two years for information security purpose, and for one year for statistical purpose.
+HIPO processes the log data for one year for statistical purposes and for two years for information security purposes.

 The purpose of using cookies is the collection of statistical information necessary for the development of the website, and for the preparation of analyses concerning the attendance and use thereof.
-The imprints of cookies may not be connected to individual website browsing, from them only anonym data for exclusively statistical purpose may be retrieved, by which the trends necessary for the development of the website may be outlined.
+The imprints of cookies may not be connected to individual website browsing, from them only anonymous data for exclusively statistical purpose may be retrieved; such data are used to project the trends necessary for the development of the website.

-The temporary cookie with qualifying purpose will be deleted after the given work process, the browsing, the cookie with functional purpose will be stored on the computer of the data subject for a quarter of a year, while the cookie with statistical purpose for two years, provided that the data subject has not removed them beforehand.
+The temporary cookies with qualifying purpose are deleted after the browsing activities, the cookies with a functional purpose are stored on the computer of the data subject for a quarter of a year, while the cookies with a statistical purpose for two years, provided that the data subject does not previously remove them.

-The legal basis of data processing in respect of both the log data and the cookies is the consent of the data subject [Article 5(1a) of the Information Act, in respect of the duration of data processing is Article 6(5) of the Information Act].
+The legal basis of data processing in respect of both the log data and the cookies is the consent of the data subject [Article 5(1a) of the Information Act, and in respect of the duration of data processing also Article 6(5) of the Information Act].

-The purpose of the data processing is to inform the data subjects of the actualities affecting directly or indirectly the HIPO by delivering the newsletter to the user and to ensure the possibility of keeping in contact to this end.
+The purpose of the data processing is to inform subscribers of topical issues affecting directly or indirectly HIPO by transmitting the newsletter to them as well as to offer them the possibility of keeping in contact to this end.

-On its website, the HIPO makes available information on the news and events pertaining to its activities, including information on the winners of the tenders invited and the prizes awarded by the HIPO, in respect thereof it processes the data subjects’ certain, where applicable, publicly available personal data (e.g., name, CV data, photo).
-Data processing in respect of the Jedlik Ányos Award and the Hungarian Design Award is based on the relevant legislation, in respect of other applications and prizes the legal basis is the authorization of the data subject.
-The HIPO processes the documents containing the data as documents of lasting value, under the applicable law.
+On its website, HIPO makes available information on the news and events pertaining to its activities, including information on the winners of the tenders invited and the prizes awarded by HIPO, in respect of which it processes the data subjects’ certain, where applicable, publicly available personal data (e.g., name, CV data, photo).
+Data processing in respect of the Jedlik Ányos Award and the Hungarian Design Award is based on the relevant laws, in respect of other applications and prizes the legal basis is the authorization of the data subject.
+HIPO processes documents containing data as documents of lasting value, under the applicable law.

 It is possible to ask questions in the forum section of the website.
-By using this section the visitor of the website uses the moderated service of the www.magyarorszag.hu governmental portal e-democracy site which is not a service of the HIPO.
-The data related to the use of this section (with the exception of the data in connection with visiting the website of the HIPO) are generated not at the HIPO, therefore questions in connection with data processing necessary for using the forum can be answered by the operator of the www.magyarorszag.hu portal.
+By using this section the visitor of the website uses the moderated service of the www.magyarorszag.hu governmental portal e-democracy site which is not a service provided by HIPO.
+The data related to the use of this section (with the exception of the data in connection with visiting the website of HIPO) are generated not at HIPO, therefore questions in connection with data processing related to the use of the forum can be answered by the operator of the www.magyarorszag.hu portal.

 Persons having access to the data, data processors

-The data are processed exclusively by the employees of the HIPO authorized to do so.
+The data are processed exclusively by the employees of HIPO authorized to do so.

-The HIPO transfers personal data to third persons only if it is prescribed by an Act of Parliament or if the data subject expressly and credibly consented thereto.
+HIPO transfers personal data to third persons only if this is prescribed by an Act of Parliament or if the data subject expressly and credibly consented thereto.

-The HIPO uses the services, qualified as data processing by the Information Act, of the following companies:
+HIPO uses the services, considered data processing for the purposes of the Information Act, of the following companies: